Travancore royal family: Succession and Line of Succession

 The Travancore royal family follows Marumakkathayam, the matrilineal system of inheritance and succession through the ruler's sisters' children.

 The last ruling Maharajah of Travancore was Chithira Thirunal Balarama Varma, who died on 20 July 1991 after a stroke.
 His younger brother, Uthradom Thirunal Marthanda Varma, died at a private hospital in the early hours on 16 December 2013.
 He was succeeded by Moolam Thirunal Rama Varma, son of Maharani Karthika Thirunal Lakshmi Bayi and G. V. Raja.

-According to an insider's account, the next in line of succession would be his nephew Revathi Thirunal Balagopal Varma, the son of the princess Uthram Thirunal Lalithamba Bayi (daughter of Maharani Pooradam Thirunal Sethu Lakshmi Bayi) of Travancore.
+According to an insider's account, the next in line of succession would be his cousin Revathi Thirunal Balagopal Varma, the son of the princess Uthram Thirunal Lalithamba Bayi (daughter of Maharani Pooradam Thirunal Sethu Lakshmi Bayi) of Travancore from the Bangalore branch and Prince Ravi, Prince Raghu and Prince Aditya from Travancore branch.

 Marriage and other customs

 The marriages of the princesses are known as Pallikettus.